-- 8. (BONUS) Chapters are involved in an ongoing project to bring about positive social change in relation to issues of diversity and inclusion (i.e., working with the Tucson Community Food Bank throughout the year to confront hunger and work to improve conditions for those of low socioeconomic status, working at a women's shelter to improve the lives of survivors of domestic and sexual violence, working with Humane Borders, an organization committed to humanitarian issues). - 9.
-(BONUS) Chapters have members who attend and participate in trainings, workshops, and/or retreats related to minority student identities (i.e., Equiss, Collegetown, NCLC, Cultural/Affinity group heritage month programming) or have members who have been certified through workshops related to minority student identities (race/ethnicity, sex/gender, socioeconomic status, disability, religion/spirituality, and sexual orientation) (i.e., SafeZone certification). - 10.
-(BONUS) Chapters have members who are involved in coursework, internships or clubs that directly relates to cultural/ethnic studies and/or relates to other underrepresented affinity groups (i.e., Gender and Women's Studies). - 11.
-(BONUS) Chapters are actively engaged with a cultural resource center or other UA department/affiliate.
+- d.
+Socioeconomic status - e.
+Sex/gender - f.
+Religion/spirituality - 4.
+Chapter participated in a IFC/PHC/USFC sponsored DEI event. - 5.
+Chapter has a DEI chair and job description. - 6.
+(BONUS) Chapters are involved in an ongoing project to bring about positive social change in relation to issues of diversity and inclusion (i.e., working with the Tucson Community Food Bank throughout the year to confront hunger and work to improve conditions for those of low socioeconomic status, working at a women's shelter to improve the lives of survivors of domestic and sexual violence, working with Humane Borders, an organization committed to humanitarian issues). - 7.
+(BONUS) Chapters have members who attend and participate in training, workshops, and/or retreats related to minority student identities (i.e., Equiss, Collegetown, NCLC, Cultural/Affinity group heritage month programming) or have members who have been certified through workshops related to minority student identities (race/ethnicity, sex/gender, socioeconomic status, disability, religion/spirituality, and sexual orientation) (i.e., SafeZone certification). - 8.
+(BONUS) Chapters have members who are involved in coursework, internships or clubs that directly relates to cultural/ethnic studies and/or relates to other underrepresented affinity groups (i.e., Gender and Women's Studies).